datacamp-content-public/Producing-Data-Analysis-at-D4G/chapter1.md

 ---
-title: Template Chapter 1
+title: Working projects
+description: >-
-description: This is a template chapter.
+  This is a template chapter.

 ---
 ## Ex 1.1

 ```yaml